 Imagine that you have a fantastic plan to create a new app that covers a hole in the current offerings.
 Moreover, it has an opportunity to significantly improve human lives.
 To help you map out the complete user experience and determine which features your app must have, you cooperate with a UX designer to conduct market research.

 And when users download your app, they’ll see that the content on every page is so small that it’s almost unreadable.
 Or, the buttons are also too close together, leading to frequent accidental presses.
-The UI designer here to solve your problem.
+The UI designer is here to solve your problem.

 Therefore, UX and UI design are mutually supportive, and in today’s market, it’s crucial to know both effectively.
 Whether you choose to specialize in user experience design or user interface design, understanding something about the other is helpful.
 They’re an essential part of running a successful company, but few people outside of the design and IT industries have in-depth knowledge of them.